-Actio n Walk ing W1 Provide an additional pedestrian crossing on the north-western leg at the existing intersection of Pacific Highway and Oxle W2 Widen the north-eastern and south eastern pedestrian crossings at the existing intersection of the Pacific Highway and Ox demand.
-W3 Safeguard provision for a Pacific Highway pedestrian underground connection to the west as part of the metro station de W4 Provide formal pedestrian crossings at the intersection of Hume Street and Clarke Street, on the north-western and south- W5 Provide continuous footpath treatments across Clarke Lane at the intersections of Oxley Street and Hume Street.
-W6 Widen the north-eastern pedestrian crossing at the existing signalised intersection of Pacific Highway and Hume Street to W7 Provide kerb extensions at the intersection of Clarke Street and Hume Street on the western side of Clarke Street and nort W8 Investigate options to minimise traffic into Hume Street from Pacific Highway to enable OSD construction, safe movement placemaking opportunities.
-W9 Investigate widening the eastern footpath of Clarke Street between Hume Street and Oxley Street as part of the Hume Str Cycli ng C1.1 Provide a Class B Bike Parking facility with 146 Class B bike spaces to support Sydney Metro operations with access from F C1.2 Provide 30 Class C bike parking spaces close to the station entries.
-C1.3 Safeguard for a further 50 spaces (to total 200 new bike parking spaces).
-C2 Provide a separated on-road bicycle path on Hume Street between Clarke Street and Nicholson Street.
-C3 Provide bicycle lanterns and associated cycle infrastructure at the intersection of the Pacific Highway and Hume Street.
-Bus B1 Relocate the northbound bus stop on the Pacific Highway from near Hume Street to south of Oxley Street (minimum 40 m B2 Reinstate the southbound bus stop on the Pacific Highway north of Hume Street (minimum 40 metre bus zone).
-Taxi Τ1 Provide a new taxi zone on the western side of Clarke Street, north of the station entrance, for a minimum of two taxi space Kiss-a and-ride KR1 Provide a timed accessible space on the western side of Clarke Street, north of the metro station entrance.
-KR2 Provide for kiss and ride zones on Oxley Street with a minimum of six spaces to accommodate forecast activity during pea outside of peak operating periods.
-KR3 Review capacity and operation of kiss-and-ride (and taxi) spaces 12 months after metro opening to ensure the capacity ac
+Actio n Delivered by Timing (start to finish) Walk Valking Control of the Control of th W1 Provide an additional pedestrian crossing on the north-western leg at the existing intersection of Pacific Highway and Oxley Street.
+Sydney Metro 2021-2024 W2 Widen the north-eastern and south eastern pedestrian crossings at the existing intersection of the Pacific Highway and Oxley Street to accommodate forecast increases in pedestrian demand.
+Sydney Metro 2021-2024 W3 Safeguard provision for a Pacific Highway pedestrian underground connection to the west as part of the metro station design.
+Sydney Metro 2021-2024 W4 Provide formal pedestrian crossings at the intersection of Hume Street and Clarke Street, on the north-western and south-western approaches.
+Sydney Metro 2021-2024 W5 Provide continuous footpath treatments across Clarke Lane at the intersections of Oxley Street and Hume Street.
+Sydney Metro 2021-2024 W6 Widen the north-eastern pedestrian crossing at the existing signalised intersection of Pacific Highway and Hume Street to accommodate a forecast increase in pedestrian activity.
+Sydney Metro 2021-2024 W7 Provide kerb extensions at the intersection of Clarke Street and Hume Street on the western side of Clarke Street and northern side of Hume Street.
+Sydney Metro 2021-2024 W8 Implement a changed traffic configuration from a two-way operation to a one-way westbound operation on Hume Street between Pacific Highway and Clarke Street to enable OSD construction, safe movement of pedestrians and cyclists, and to support future placemaking opportunities.
+Sydney Metro and Over station developer 2021-2024 W9 Investigate widening the eastern footpath of Clarke Street between Hume Street and Oxley Street as part of the Hume Street park upgrade project.
+Sydney Metro and North Sydney Council 2021-2024 Cycli ng C1.1 Provide a Class B Bike Parking facility with 146 Class B bike spaces to support Sydney Metro operations with access from Pacific Highway (south of Hume Street).
+Sydney Metro 2024 C1.2 Provide 30 Class C bike parking spaces close to the station entries.
+Sydney Metro 2024 C1.3 Safeguard for a further 50 spaces (to total 200 new bike parking spaces).
+Sydney Metro 2024 C2 Provide a separated on-road bicycle path on Hume Street between Clarke Street and Nicholson Street.
+Sydney Metro 2024 C3 Provide bicycle lanterns and associated cycle infrastructure at the intersection of the Pacific Highway and Hume Street.
+Sydney Metro 2024 Bus B1 Relocate the northbound bus stop on the Pacific Highway from near Hume Street to south of Oxley Street (minimum 40 metre bus zone).
+Sydney Metro 2024 B2 Reinstate the southbound bus stop on the Pacific Highway north of Hume Street (minimum 40 metre bus zone).
+Sydney Metro 2024 Taxi T1 Provide a new taxi zone on the western side of Clarke Street, north of the station entrance, for a minimum of two taxi spaces.
+Sydney Metro 2024 Kiss- and-ride KR1 Provide a timed kiss-and-ride space on the western side of Clarke Street, north of the metro station entrance.
+Sydney Metro 2024 KR2 Provide for kiss and ride zones on Oxley Street with a minimum of six spaces to accommodate forecast activity during peak periods and appropriate consideration for provision levels outside of peak operating periods.
+Sydney Metro 2024 KR3 Review capacity and operation of kiss-and-ride (and taxi) spaces 12 months after metro opening to ensure the capacity accommodates demand.
+Sydney Metro and North Sydney Council 2024-2025